ilnairb/Mapper/README.md

 ## 1. Installation

 Install this nuget package to your application.

----
+Please note that the namespace is **Mapper**.

 ## 2. Basic Usage: Mapping Between Classes